ballerkobe808/invest/README - 9 TAXES.md

     As of 2018, long-term capital gains tax rates are between 0% to 20%, depending upon your tax bracket.
 Low capital gains rates are an advantage if you build your long-term investment strategy around strategically selling real estate for growth or living expenses.
 At the point when you are in a low Capital gains Tax bracket (retired or stop working), sell your proprties for 0% (or low) Capital gains Tax.

 5. Live In Your Flip = No Taxes
     What if you want to avoid capital gains tax altogether?
 Then just buy and immediately move into the house as your principle residence.
-As long as you live in the home 2 out of the next 5 years, in the U.S. you can make a tax-free profit of up to $250,000 as an individual or $500,000 as a couple.
+As long as you live in the home 2 out of the next 5 years, in the U.S. you can make a tax-free profit of up to $250,000 as an individual or$500,000 as a couple.
 Keep in mind that this doesn’t have to be a permanent strategy.
 You could do 2 or 3 flips, reinvest the earnings, and move on to other investment strategies.

 6. Exchange Properties For Tax-Free Growth (1031 Exchange) Another way to avoid capital gains tax (and also depreciation recapture tax) is a section 1031 tax-free exchange.